godraadam/godraadam/README.md

 ### Work

 I currently work at [@minyma technologies](https://www.minyma-tech.com/) as a backend/blockchain engineer since 2022.
 I design smart contracts in Solidity for the [@galaxis](https://galaxis.xyz/#/) community space.
+I am a part of the backend team behind [@quino.ai](quino.ai)

 ### Education